dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 These benchmarks are gathered by running the async2-eh-microbench in varying configurations.
 - NoSuspend vs Suspend - Suspend indicates that the async function awaits `Task.Yield()` before completing.
 - `Return` vs `Throw` - `Return` indicates that the iteration finishes by returning up the call stack via return instructions, and `Throw` indicates that each iteration terminated via a `throw new Exception()`.
-- `Task` vs `ValueTask` vs `Async2` - The benchmark has 3 functions which are written with the same C# code, but with different syntax using different async implementation strategies.
+- `Task` vs `ValueTask` vs `Async2` vs `Async2Capture` - The benchmark has 4 functions which are written with the same C# code, but with different syntax using different async implementation strategies.
-With `Task`, the function signature is `async Task<long> RunTask(int depth)` With `ValueTask`, the function signature is `async ValueTask<long> RunTask(int depth)` With `Task`, the function signature is `async2 long RunTask(int depth)`
+With `Task`, the function signature is `async Task<long> RunTask(int depth)` With `ValueTask`, the function signature is `async ValueTask<long> RunTask(int depth)` With `Async2`, the function signature is `async2 long RunTask(int depth)` With `Async2Capture`, the function signature is `async2 long RunTask(int depth)`, and the body of the function contains a try/finally which saves/restores the Sync and ExecutionContext.
+This is intended to (imperfectly) measure the cost of adjusting the runtime async model to behave exactly like the existing async model.

 When a graph does not specify one of the config options, the graph is a relative performance gathered by dividing the iters/250ms that the benchmark produces between the two options, and then multiplying by 100 to produce a percentage.